A Room with a View (2007 film)

-A Room with a View is televised adaptation of E. M. Forster's 1908 novel, A Room with a View, written by Andrew Davies.
+A Room with a View is a 2007 British drama television film directed by Nicholas Renton and written by Andrew Davies, based on E. M. Forster's 1908 novel of the same name.
 It was announced in 2006 and filmed in the summer of 2007.
 A Room with a View was broadcast on 4 November 2007, on ITV.

 Laura Mackie, ITV director of drama, has said that this adaptation "captures the spirit of Forster’s most memorable novel, but delivers it in a fresh, engaging way for a modern audience."

 It was the first time real-life father and son Timothy and Rafe Spall had acted together.

 Plot

 A Room With a View tells the story of Lucy Honeychurch, a young Englishwoman who visits Italy in 1907 with her cousin, Charlotte Bartlett.
-Whilst in Florence, they meet a host of interesting characters, including the novelist Eleanor Lavish, the tourist Mr Emerson, and his son, George.
+While in Florence, they meet a host of interesting characters, including the novelist Eleanor Lavish, the tourist Mr Emerson, and his son, George.

 George falls in love with Lucy, but Charlotte whisks her charge away to Rome, where they meet Cecil Vyse and his mother.
 It is only when they return to England that Lucy meets George again; but by this time Lucy is engaged to Cecil Vyse.

 While the novel ends with Lucy and George marrying and returning to "the room with the view" for their honeymoon, this adaptation includes an extended ending, with George being killed in World War I and Lucy returning in 1922 to the room in Florence.